-So Black Button got its start in the Flower (Flour) City, but where have you seen it in the Buffalo area?
-Well first, you’ve probably seen it in your local liquor store; and if you have, somebody from Black Button Distilling put it there themselves, since they self distribute.
+Black Button got its start in the Flower (Flour) City, but where have you seen it in the Buffalo area?
+You’ve probably seen it in your local liquor store, and if you have, that means that somebody from Black Button Distilling put it there themselves since they self distribute.
 Stores usually carry their Citrus Forward Gin, NYS Bourbon, 20-Plate Vodka, and their Apple Pie Moonshine.
 You can actually get a flight of all of these and more when you visit the tasting room.
 Another place you can catch them is at their separate tasting room downtown on Swan Street.
 For me, coming from the Northtowns, I take the 190 headed south and get off at Elm.
-Then instead of taking a left toward the ballpark, SATO Brewpub, or the Merina; I hang a right and I’m there.
-When deciding what is or isn’t local during the podcast, or guidelines aren’t strict; anything that’s had an impact on us or our community in the past or present becomes a part of our history.
-With Black Button, they went from local in our hearts, to local in our community, and it’s great to have them as part of a growing Buffalo.
+Then instead of taking a left toward the ballpark, SATO Brewpub, or the marina; I hang a right and I’m there.
+When deciding what is or isn’t local during the podcast, our guidelines aren’t strict.
+Anything that’s had an impact on us or our community in the past or present becomes a part of our history.
+With Black Button, they went from local in our hearts to being local in our community, and it’s great to have them as part of a growing Buffalo.
 When Jason and the folks at the distillery had to choose a location for their tasting room away from Rochester, they had one shot since the New York State Liquor Authority only allows for one satellite tasting room for distilleries.
-Jason gave us his best explanation of the rules set by the liquor authority, followed by “if you were then looking for some logic as to why it is that way, I haven’t been able to get a straight answer.”
+Jason gave us his best explanation of the rules set by the liquor authority followed by, “if you were looking for some logic as to why it is that way, I haven’t been able to get a straight answer.”

 When planning our visit to Rochester, it was important to us that we made it in time for the Lilac Festival.
-Rochester hosts the festival each year in Highland Park, a park designed by Frederick Law Olmsted who played a massive role in the design of Central Park in New York City, and of course Delaware Park here in Buffalo.
-The collection of lilacs in Highland Park was first started in 1892, and has been a highlight of the city ever since.
-The lilac has even begun to play a role in local craft creations with companies like Blue Toad releasing their Lilac Cider, and Black Button with their Lilac Gin.
-Four years ago Jason had a vision of having a gin for each season, and being a distillery in the Flower City, the story writes itself; the spring gin had to feature lilacs.
-And while the lilacs are sourced right from Rochester, along with the hibiscus, lavender, and rose petals; an especially exciting advancement in the quest toward completely “locally grown” farm spirits has been made for next years’ lilac gin.
+Rochester hosts the festival each year in Highland Park, a park designed by Frederick Law Olmsted who played a massive role in the design of Central Park in New York City in addition to Delaware Park here in Buffalo.
+The collection of lilacs in Highland Park was first started in 1892 and has been a highlight of the city ever since.
+The lilac has even begun to play a role in local craft creations with companies like Blue Toad releasing their Lilac Cider and Black Button with their Lilac Gin.
+Four years ago Jason had a vision of having a gin for each season, and being a distillery in the Flower City, the story writes itself: the spring gin had to feature lilacs.
+While the lilacs are already sourced right from the city of Rochester, along with the hibiscus, lavender, and rose petals, an especially exciting advancement in the quest toward completely “locally grown” farm spirits has been made for next years’ lilac gin.
 Jason has been in touch with the folks that plan the Lilac Festival, and future releases could feature lilacs directly from Highland Park.

-Speaking of farm distilling advancements, and the NYSLA’s guidelines for farm distilleries, you can see in the first paragraph of this post that 75% of ingredients grown in New York State is the magic number for farm distillers.
+Speaking of farm distilling advancements and the NYSLA’s guidelines for farm distilleries, you can see in the first paragraph of this post that 75% of ingredients grown in New York State is the magic number for farm distillers.
 Black Button is crafting their spirits with 95% of their ingredients grown locally.
 Still, that doesn’t seem to be enough for Jason.
 Not only will future lilacs be sourced straight from Highland Park for their gin, but all of their botanicals for their gin will soon be grown on their very own Black Button Farm.
 While Edgewood Farms grows the grain that Black Button uses in their spirits, having his own farm gives Jason the opportunity to make “farm distilling” exactly that.
 You could be thinking exactly what I was when I first heard about the farm; they’re shooting for 100% NYS grown spirits, and you’re on the right track.
-But with the addition of Black Button Farm, we’re looking at 100%*.
+But with the addition of Black Button Farm, we can actually expect 100%* NYS grown.
 Where does the asterisk come in?
-It’s when the New York State bourbon is aged in barrels from New York State.
-The Oak existed on the property already, and the wood is being aged right now as I type this.
+When the New York State ingredient bourbon is aged in barrels from New York State, grown on the Black Button Farm to be exact.
+The Oak existed on the property already, and the wood is being aged right now as I type this up.